stevekinney/pizza-calculator/README.md

 precache all of your local assets and keep them up to date as you deploy updates.
-The service worker will use a [cache-first strategy](https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/#cache-falling-back-to-network) for handling all requests for local assets, including the initial HTML, ensuring that you web app is reliably fast, even on a slow or unreliable network.
+The service worker will use a [cache-first strategy](https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/#cache-falling-back-to-network) for handling all requests for local assets, including the initial HTML, ensuring that your web app is reliably fast, even on a slow or unreliable network.

+### Opting Out of Caching

 If you would prefer not to enable service workers prior to your initial production deployment, then remove the call to `serviceWorkerRegistration.register()`